-Financial assets measured at fair value through profit or loss classify as neither measured at amortized cost (as described below), nor measured at FVOCI (as described below).
-Additionally, at initial measurement, the Company may irrevocably designate any financial asset (which meets the criteria for being measured at amortized cost or at FVOCI) as measured at FVTPL, if this eliminates or essentially reduces the accounting mismatch that could otherwise have arisen.
+Financial asset is classified as "measured at fair value through profit or loss" if it is classified neither as measured at amortized cost (as described below) nor as measured at FVOCI (as described below).
+Additionally, at initial recognition, the Fund may irrevocably designate any financial asset (which meets the criteria for being measured at amortized cost or at FVOCI), as measured at FVTPL, if this eliminates or essentially reduces the accounting mismatch that could otherwise have arisen.